dvc0310/dashboard/data_prep/README.md

 ## Components

-This package comprises several key components that manage different aspects of data handling:
+This package uses several key components that manage different aspects of data handling:

-- **OutageDataProcessor**: Manages the processing of outage data, including filtering and aggregating data based on specified criteria.
+- **OutageDataProcessor**: Manages the processing of outage data, which includes filtering and aggregating data based on specified criteria.
 [More Details](docs/OutageDataProcessor.md)
 - **FinancialDataTransformer**: Handles the transformation of financial data related to property, plant, and equipment (PP&E).
 [More Details](docs/FinancialDataTransformer.md)
-- **Utility Functions**: A collection of utility functions that assist in data manipulation and transformation tasks.
+- **Utility Functions**: A collection of utility functions that helps with data manipulation and transformation tasks.
 [More Details](docs/read_util.md)

 ## DataPreparer Class

 ### Overview

-The `DataPreparer` class orchestrates the preparation of data by utilizing the `OutageDataProcessor` and `FinancialDataTransformer` to process and link data effectively.
-This class ensures that the data from different sources is merged based on common identifiers such as 'Company', 'Year', and 'Quarter'.
+The `DataPreparer` class prepares the data by using the `OutageDataProcessor` and `FinancialDataTransformer` to process and link the data.
+The class makes sure that the data from different sources is merged based on common identifiers such as 'Company', 'Year', and 'Quarter'.

 ### Functions